daytonhaney/dotfiles/nvim-Kickstart/README.md

 This repo is meant to be used as by **YOU** to begin your Neovim journey; remove the things you don't use and add what you miss.

+Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+If you are experiencing issues, please make sure you have the latest versions.

+Distribution Alternatives:
+- [LazyVim](https://www.lazyvim.org/): A delightful distribution maintained by @folke (the author of lazy.nvim, the package manager used here)

 ### Installation